Sainy-Mishra/SIH2024/README.md

 # SIH

-We will be having two folders on the route one will be fpr all the ml models and then the other for the website
+We will be having two major folders one will be for all the ml models and then the other for the website

-I request everyone to make changes only on the concerned folder
+I request everyone to make changes only to the concerned folder